Ingenuity alumnus, Luke Smith of Seaweed Culture

 “Seaweed Culture is developing a system to grow seaweed at scale that will be used as climate mitigating livestock feed, to help reduce methane production in livestock by up to 95% with no effects on the quality of meat or milk.”

-He joined the Ingenuity Programme in 2021, alongside fellow University of Lincoln student Lydia White.
+He joined the Ingenuity Impact in 2021, alongside fellow University of Lincoln student Lydia White.

 At Ingenuity’s Impact Evening, Luke and Lydia were announced as the ‘Tackling Climate Change National Champions’, in addition to the second place East Midlands Champion prize and the Shakespeare Martineau Legal Prize for the region.